-Our fleet of equipment is managed by our centralized fleet management group.
+Our United States based fleet of equipment is managed by our centralized fleet management group.
 Our fleet is highly mobile, which gives us the ability to shift resources from region-to-region quickly and to effectively respond to customer needs or major weather events.
 Our centralized fleet management group is designed to enable us to optimize and maintain our equipment to achieve the highest equipment utilization, which helps to maintain a competitive position with respect to our equipment costs.
 We develop internal equipment rates which provide our business units with appropriate pricing levels to estimate their bids for new projects more accurately.
 We also involve our business units in prioritizing the use of our fleet assets.
 The fleet management group also manages the procurement and disposition of equipment and short-term rentals.
 All of these factors are critical in allowing us to operate efficiently and meet our customers' needs.
+Equipment needs in Canada are managed by our Canadian operating subsidiaries.